-An avid Art fan and an ex-Art student, the patron of the National Portrait Gallery, Duchess of Cambridge arrived at the Gallery in the snowy night.
+An avid Art fan and a History of Arts Graduate, the patron of the National Portrait Gallery, Duchess of Cambridge arrived at the Gallery in the snowy night.

 This major exhibition is the first to examine the relationship between four ground-breaking Victorian artists: Julia Margaret Cameron (1815–79), Lewis Carroll (1832–98), Lady Clementina Hawarden (1822–65) and Oscar Rejlander (1813–75).